arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 Arduino Edge Control allows you to easily implement this kind of agriculture systems ready for field deployment.
 However, if Wi-Fi® access is limited in your area, the connectivity can be extended using alternative boards, like the [Arduino MKR WAN 1310](https://docs.arduino.cc/hardware/mkr-wan-1310).

-Thanks to the Edge Control capabilities to connect to the cloud and be remotely controlled, the Arduino Pro product series is a great choice for developing robust and industrial environment-proof solutions.
+Thanks to the Edge Control capabilities to connect to the cloud and be remotely controlled, it is a great choice for developing robust and agriculture environment-proof solutions.

 ### Next Steps